 Once each year, we look at the seriousness of problem gambling.
 March is Problem Gambling Awareness Month.
 It’s not a fun topic to bring up for a casino website, but necessary.
 2021 is a priority for responsible gaming.
-Many recreational gamblers have been looking forward to getting back to the casino after the pandemic.
-The addition of legal sports betting in Rhode Island and New Hampshire and the push for sports betting and/or iGaming brings more concerns.
+Many recreational gamblers have been looking forward to returning to the casino after the pandemic.
+The addition of legal sports betting in Rhode Island and New Hampshire and the push for sports betting and iGaming brings more concerns.
 Remember, Recreational Gambling Is Responsible Gambling.
-It’s Problem Awareness Month.
+It’s a Problem Awareness Month.

 Other factors are coming into play.
 The idea of cashless casino play is exciting and daunting at the same time.
-Responsibility will be key to innovations on the casino floor.
+Responsibility will be critical to innovations on the casino floor.

 MARCH IS PROBLEM GAMBLING AWARENESS MONTH!

 - Problem Gambling Awareness Month (PGAM) reports that approximately 2 million (1%) of U.S. adults are estimated to meet pathological gambling criteria.